algorythmist/fluid-spring-batch/advanced-spring-batch/README.md

 - How to access parameters in steps
 - How to make jobs rerunnable

+### File imports
+- How to skip columns
+- How to read from a system vs file resource
+- How to convert to desired data types

+### Job flow

+- When/how to skip failed instances
+- How to set chunk size for commits
+- How to access multiple data sources

 ### Database for testing
 Used to have an In-memory job store which was a pain for configure.
 Now it has been removed and the recommendation is to use an in-memory database like https://www.h2database.com or http://hsqldb.org

-## List

-- Simple Jobs: use tasklets

-- When/how to skip failed instances
-- How to set chunk size for commits
-- multiple data sources